scrambldchannel/dashingelephant/blog/2021-02-14-falling-in-love-with-mermaid-charts.md

 ```

 I've never really gotten on with tools like Visio.
 I fell at the first learning curve hurdle and it didn't help that I was usually asked to do something with it as afterthought at the tail end of a project.
 There are scores of lighter options, desktop and browser based, but nothing compares to being able to create these diagrams right from your editor of choice.

+I've been using them a lot recently to get my head around a new BI setup at work that relies on a lot of nested SQL views.
+With very little effort, I've been able to document the different layers the data goes through as I've been working through the code without having to leave my editor.
+Another advantage is how easily they can be embedded in markdown documentation right there in the repository we are working on.

+Apparently gitlab automatically renders charts embedded in markdown files but github doesn't.
+That said, there's a cross browser plugin that will that for you.
+Plus there's a plugin for Gridsome that renders them at build time should I want to include them in a blog post.
+This is much easier than trying to mess around with diagrams in binary formats.